 In our opinion the charts you use should be as uncluttered as possible and only display the information and metrics needed for the type of historic and real time analysis you employ.
 Most members tend to be either trading a predetermined price blind, watching price action between rotations, and/or watching orderflow in real time to determine entry and exit points.
 We advocate using absolutely no TIME based chart patterns of any kind in intraday discretionary trading, nor do we advocate entering or exiting anywhere but at or near significant market structures visible and important to participants across a wide variety of time horizons and objectives.
 One of the first steps to trading like a pro is to let go of what we call the ‘time based pattern trap’.
 That said, we are not trying to take your charts away from you.
 You should watch price in whatever way works best for the way you trade and in whatever periodicity suits you, but your charts need to become guides to find where opportunities are, not used to identify patterns specific to a time frame.
 In other words the idea is to see the market for what it is, an auction, rather than seeing the market as a pattern on a chart.

-Since 2010 until recently the DTG founders have used MarketDelta charts which were a white labeled speciality version of Investor R/T. In late 2016, MarketDelta (the company) changed their charting platforms from Investor/RT to a sophisticated CQG charting and trading platform.
+Since 2010, and until recently the DTG founders had used MarketDelta charts which were a white labeled speciality version of Investor R/T. In late 2016, MarketDelta (the company) changed their charting platforms from Investor/RT to a sophisticated CQG charting and trading platform.
 While we’re sure the CQG platform is very good and the change is a good strategic change for MarketDelta (the company), the change was disruptive for DTG members and would have created a loss of DTG functionality (namely the automatic display of DTG levels on Investor/RT charts).
 So from December 2016 until September 2019, we elected to take the least disruptive route and remain on the Investor/RT charting platform.
 The previous MarketDelta footprint is replaced by similar functionality in Investor/RT called VolumeScope.
 As of October 2019 for a variety of reasons including more and more members switching to the far lower cost and similar functionality of Sierra Chart, the founders have switched to posting the daily educational Example materials via that platform.
 However, for members still using IR/T we will continue to upload the EDI files to our server so that the levels from the daily plan worksheets will auto-populate into their charts.

 In any case if you want to trade like most members intraday you will need either Sierra Chart with the service pack which includes their Numbers Bars functionality, Investor/RT, MarketDelta Footprints via CQG’s frontends, or Ninja Trader with the AMS tools plugin, or some other software which organizes historic prints in a similar way.
 These tools present a TON of information that you can become overwhelmed with if you allow that to happen.
 But you will see how most of our members cut through the vastness and get at only the key stuff needed to see what is important.
 I know there are lots of charting and execution options and some are cheaper than others – even free.
 But whatever option you choose in our opinion you simply must have the ability to see the level of granularity that these tools provide if you are trading futures short term intraday – in whatever market(s) you trade.
 It’s no longer an “extra”, it’s the new standard in our opinion.
 There is always the option of using the DOM & tape though it will be much harder for you to remember what has happened recently.
 [EDIT: scratch that.
 A guy named Peter Davies has since come along and created the solution to the order book activity “memory problem” with the Jigsaw Tools.
 More information at jigsawtrading.com].
 But whatever software tools you choose, just make sure they allow you to see the aggressive prints at both bid and offer at every price as well as the ability to filter by trade size as well at an absolute minimum.
 You also need a good way to plot total volume at price.
 Each of the aforementioned software packages are able to do that outside the realm of Market Profile directly on a chart which most members find mandatory as well.